 In this blog series, we are going explore the female reproductive cycle and it’s influence in depth through three parts:

-- How we can best adapt our training and nutrition around these factors to optimize fat loss, even when our hormones seem to be working against us.
+Part III: How we can best adapt our training and nutrition around these factors to optimise fat loss, even when our hormones seem to be working against us.